agostinagiannelli/agostinagiannelli/README.md

 ### 👋 Hey, I'm Agostina

-With 10+ years of experience crafting user-focused ecommerce platforms and optimizing conversion rates, I bring a strong technical foundation in web development.
+With 10+ years of experience crafting user-focused ecommerce platforms and optimising conversion rates, I bring a strong technical foundation in web development.
 Proficient in HTML, CSS, JavaScript, TypeScript, and frameworks like React and Astro, I create clean, scalable, and high-performing solutions.

 Passionate about building seamless user experiences and delivering value-driven results.
 Let's collaborate!